myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 *Permutation Importance* is often preferred over *Feature Importance* which can at times inflate the importance of numerical features.
 Both are useful, and in most cases will give fairly similar results.

-Let's put them both in place, and plot the results...
+Let's put them both in place, and plot the results:

 <br>
 ```python